Meadow plant identification day

 UK Habitat Classification (UKHab) methodology is used by professional ecologists to map and record sites.

-The prices for our normal Study Days are as follows:
+The prices for our normal Study Days in 2026 are as follows:

 Prices for our other courses vary.
 Please visit the relevant page for further details on pricing for a particular course or event, and note that a concessionary rate is not given for these.